 The cyclone traveled almost due south from this point, striking the Hokkaido region of Japan, near Sapporo, with gale-force winds and heavy snow.
 As with other cyclops, it formed in an environment of deep convection under a cold low aloft.

 The development of the cutoff cyclone aloft was complex, as shown by the sequence of 400 hPa maps displayed in Figure 15.
-These are 00 GMT charts at 1-day intervals beginning on December 11th and ending on the 20th, about the time of the image in Figure 14.
+These are 00 UTC charts at 1-day intervals beginning on December 11th and ending on the 20th, about the time of the image in Figure 14.
 A large polar vortex is centered in northern central Russia on the 11th but sheds a child low southeastward on the 12th and 13th, becoming almost completely cutoff on the 14th.
 The parent low drifts westward during this time.
 The newly formed cutoff cyclone meanders around in isolation from the 15th through the 17th, but becomes wrapped up with a system propagating into the domain from the east on the 18th.
 By the 20th, a small-scale cutoff cyclone is drifting southward over the northern Sea of Japan, and it is this upper cutoff that spawns the polar low.